Meet our staff and learn more about our work

 We know we can count on 1000 Friends for thorough and accurate research and consistent collaboration when advocating for better transportation policy in Wisconsin.”

-- Cassie Steiner, PR & Outreach Associate, Sierra Club-John Muir Chapter
+- Cassie Steiner, Senior Campaign Coordinator, Sierra Club-John Muir Chapter

 “The Wisconsin Department of Natural Resources Urban and Community Forestry program envisions healthy and sustainable urban forest ecosystems integral to healthy and sustainable communities.